microsoftgraph/msgraph-sample-office-addin/README.md

 1. Open the **manifest.xml** file and make the following changes.
     1. Replace `NEW_GUID_HERE` with a new GUID, like `b4fa03b8-1eb6-4e8b-a380-e0476be9e019`.
-    1. Replace all instances of `YOUR_APP_ID_HERE` with the application ID from your app registration.
+    1. Replace all instances of `YOUR_CLIENT_ID_HERE` with the application ID from your app registration.

 ## Configure the sample